top of page

 Screenshot_20210901-164110_Samsung Internet.jpg

-MEET DR. QUINTESSA HATHAWAY
+DR. QUINTESSA HATHAWAY BIO

-Dr. Quintessa Hathaway is an advocate of public education.
-Her individual scholastic journey is rooted in the public educational system.
-Her foundation was laid in the Metropolitan Nashville Public Schools District.
-She is an academic honor graduate of Glencliff Comprehensive High School in Nashville, Tennessee.
-She is graduate of the illustrious Jackson State University with a Bachelor of Arts in Political Science degree.
-She went on to graduate from the renowned Tennessee State University with a Master of Education in Curriculum and Instruction; a Specialist in Education in Administration and Supervision; and a Doctor of Education in Educational Leadership.
-Her groundbreaking dissertation, “The Common Core State Standards Initiative And The Achievement Gap” was a national analysis of our country’s educational policy.
-It is steeped in scholarship and has the potential to empower the American education system.
-Her research supports better policymaking, practice, and deeper engagement with those on the public square in their approach to pedagogy and curriculum.
+Dr. Quintessa Hathaway is an advocate for education.
+Her personal foundation was laid in the Metropolitan Nashville Public Schools (MNPS).
+She is an academic honors graduate of Glencliff Comprehensive High School in Nashville, Tennessee.
+She holds a Bachelor of Arts (B.A.) in Political Science degree from The Jackson State University in Jackson, Mississippi; as well as a Master of Education (M.Ed.) in Curriculum and Instruction, Specialist in Education (Ed.S.) in Administration and Supervision, and Doctor of Education (Ed.D.) in Educational Leadership degrees from Tennessee State University in Nashville, Tennessee.
+Her groundbreaking dissertation, The Common Core State Standards Initiative and the Achievement Gap, was an educational analysis of all fifty (50) states plus the District of Columbia and United States territories.
+Her research is steeped in scholarship and supports better policymaking, practicum, and pedagogy in its approach to curriculum implementation and shrinking the racial achievement gap.

-Dr. Quintessa Hathaway is a published author, writer, poet, and has an active research agenda and manuscripts in the publication process.
-One of her bestselling and seminal works to date is titled, “A Talk With The Community: Politics, Education, And Other Social Issues.”
-In 2013, she authored a book is titled, “Boy Joe Down In The Country: A Sharecropping Story,” a memorial literary text but also a living commemoration to a fading class of people.
-It gives a snapshot of a system that began during the Radical Reconstruction years and lasted through the 1950s and catapulted the American agrarian society into an economic machine.
-She wrote “Words From The Greats, Version 1.0,” part one of a trilogy series highlighting ten legendary leaders: Thurgood Marshall, James Baldwin, James Farmer, Jr., James Meredith, Fannie Lou Hamer, Diane Nash, Ella Baker, Dorothy Height, Malcolm X, and Shirley Chisholm.
+In 2013, she authored a children’s book titled, Boy Joe Down in the Country: A Sharecropping Story, a living commemoration to a fading class of people.
+It gave a snapshot of an agrarian system that began during the Radical Reconstruction years and lasted through the 1960s, and catapulted America into an economic machine.
+In 2015, she wrote Words from the Greats, Version 1.0, part one of a trilogy series highlighting ten (10) legendary leaders.

-Join The Campaign
+Join The The Work

 Success!
 Message Received.